psychonic/Playnite-EmuLibrary/README.md

 ## Support

-For support, check out the #extension-support channel on the Playnite Discord, linked at the top of https://playnite.link/
+To get help, check out the #extension-support channel on the Playnite Discord, linked at the top of https://playnite.link/

+The following files are generally useful for troubleshooting, relative to the folder where Playnite data is stored.
+For a portable installation, this is the same folder that Playnite is installed to.
+For non-portable installations, it is in AppData.

+* playnite.log
+* extensions.log
+* library\emulators.db
+* library\platforms.db